 Modern waves of refugees arriving in the U.S. reached their peak in 1980 when President Jimmy Carter signed the U.S. Refugee Act.
 The law established the Office of Refugee Resettlement, raised overall refugee quotas and provided a provision to deal with special humanitarian concerns.
 This was largely in response to the massive waves of refugees coming to the U.S. in the 1970s from Vietnam and Cambodia.
 In fact, more than 200,000 immigrants, largely from Southeast Asia, were given refugee status by the U.S. the year the Refugee Act was signed into law.

 The 1990s saw a higher number of refugees from Europe – largely driven by those fleeing political turmoil in the former Soviet Union and the genocide in Kosovo.
-However, the past decade has marked a near-stop in the flow of European refugees to the U.S. – in 2016 so far, only 5% of U.S. refugees have come from Europe.
+However, the past decade has marked a near-stop in the flow of European refugees to the U.S. – in fiscal 2016, only 5% of U.S. refugees came from Europe.

 In recent years, overall refugee volume is hovering at median levels historically.
 The number of refugees experienced a dramatic dip following the passing of the Patriot Act in 2001 – fewer than 30,000 refugees were let into the U.S. each year in 2002 and 2003, down 60% from the pre-9/11 level in 2001.
 But upticks in the number of refugees came in 2004 with a wave of Somali refugees, and in 2008 when thousands of Burmese and Bhutanese were granted refugee status.

 More recently, the ongoing conflict in Syria has displaced six-in-ten Syrians, or 12.5 million, from their homes, according to a Pew Research Center analysis of global refugee data.
-In September 2015, the Obama administration set a goal of resettling 10,000 Syrian refugees in the U.S. over the coming year.
-To date, just over 2,800 Syrian refugees have settled in the U.S., representing 7% of the refugees entering the country this year.
+In fiscal 2016, the Obama administration resettled 12,587 Syrian refugees, more than 20% above the original target.

 Note: This is an update of a post originally written by Christopher Inkpen, a former advanced analytics intern at Pew Research Center, and Ruth Igielnik, and published on July 28, 2014.